Key Takeaway

 Cost varies significantly depending on insurance coverage, pharmacy, and location.

 Phentermine: Relatively inexpensive.
 Generic phentermine costs approximately $15 to $50 per month without insurance.
-It is widely available and most insurance plans cover it.
+It's widely available and most insurance plans cover it.

 Brand-name GLP-1 medications: Carry high retail prices.
 Without insurance, monthly costs can be substantial.
 Insurance coverage varies by plan and diagnosis.

-Compounded GLP-1 medications through FormBlends: Compounded formulations containing the same active ingredients are significantly more affordable than brand-name versions.
+Compounded GLP-1 medications through FormBlends: Compounded formulations containing the prescribed active pharmaceutical ingredient are significantly more affordable than brand-name versions.
 FormBlends offers transparent pricing with no hidden fees.
 Check our for current rates.

 Frequently Asked Questions